remarkjs/remark-git-contributors/readme.md

 `options.contributors` (or `contributors` in `package.json`) and `author` from `package.json` are used and injected into the tree.
 `git log` also runs in the current working directory.
-This could open you up to a [cross-site scripting (XSS)][xss] attack if you pass user provided content in or store user provided content in `package.json` or Git.
+This could open you up to a [cross-site scripting (XSS)][wiki-xss] attack if you pass user provided content in or store user provided content in `package.json` or Git.

 This may become a problem if the markdown later transformed to **[rehype][]** (**[hast][]**) or opened in an unsafe markdown viewer.